Orb Policy Reference

 Handler Type: "bgp"

-Metrics Group
+Metrics Group - Check BGP metrics

 - No metrics group available